Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/contributing.rst

 Ready to contribute?
 Here's how to set up `MIALSRTK` for local development.

-1. Fork the `MIALSRTK` repo on GitHub.
+1. Fork the `mialsuperresolutiontoolkit` repo on GitHub.

 2. Clone your fork locally::